NakhodaAmir/C-Work/Notes/Math Formulas.md

 <p align="center"><img src="/../main/Resources/OctileDistance.png"></p>

 ### Sexvigintile Distance
-Sexvigintile distance builds upon the octile distance for 3 dimensional space.
+Sexvigintile distance builds upon the Octile distance for 3 dimensional space.

 Given two points, $p$ and $q$, which are distance $x∆$, $y∆$, and $z∆$ apart in each of the three dimensions respectively let,
 ```math